What Is Dexketoprofen Used For?

 Mechanism of Action

 This drug alters many bodily functions.
 In this regard, it’s able to override or inhibit the functions of certain enzymes that are responsible for synthesizing prostaglandins.
+This substance is involved in a wide variety of activities within the organism:

 - Intervenes in inflammatory processes and pain sensation.